ghc-proposals/ghc-proposals/proposals/0000-linear-types.rst

 * With ``data P a b where P :: a ->. b -> U a b``, when ``P`` is used as a term, it is given the type ``P :: a :p-> b -> U a b``

+All these extra multiplicity arguments are *inferred* (GHC classifies type arguments as either *inferred* or *visible*, the latter can be specified by type application, while the former are always determined by the type-checker).
+This way the extra type variables do not interfere with visible type applications.

 See also `η-expansion`_ for a conceptually simpler alternative which turns out not to be complete.
 See `More multiplicities`_ for considerations in a more general setting.